Mobile: 0414 585 595

 Hypnotherapy is used effectively to reduce stress and anxiety.

-Anxiety relief and self-confidence develop with self-hypnosis…
+Anxiety relief and self-confidence strengthen with self-hypnosis…

+Hypnosis can help you gain relief from stress and anxiety.
+Reduce nervousness and restore your self-confidence to act in your own best interests.
 When you no longer see yourself through the lens of the past, you begin to see yourself with fresh new eyes.
-Visualise yourself from a fresh new perspective, as someone who is calm and capable and in control.
+Visualise yourself as someone who is calm and capable and in control.
+Subsequently, your inner strength and self assurance will develop.
+This in turn helps you value yourself and to acknowledge your own needs.

 Affirmations for reducing Anxiety